PixNyb/dockerised-vscode/README.md

 ```

 In this example, we mount the host's timezone configuration and Docker socket to the container.
 We also mount a custom shell script to the container that will be run when the container starts.
 This shell script can be used to install additional tools and extensions specific to your needs.

-## Pre-made Specialised Containers

-In the [Dockerised VSCode Scripts](https://github.com/PixNyb/dockerised-vscode-scripts) repository, you can find pre-made specialised containers for various programming languages and toolkits.
-These containers include additional tools and extensions specific to the language or toolkit to help you get started quickly.

 ## Disclaimer